PRESS RELEASE: SEPTEMBER 9, 2025

 - the destruction of precious wetland ecosystems;

-- climate impacts from the tunnel’s construction and the products it will transport, and
+- climate impacts from the tunnel’s construction and the products it will transport for the duration of a 99-year lease, and

 - the potential impacts resulting from a project failure, including a catastrophic oil spill.

-Flow’s comments also highlight the expert reports and Enbridge’s own expert testimony that have confirmed that there are available alternatives for transporting the products currently flowing through Line 5.
+Flow’s comments also highlight the expert reports and Enbridge’s own expert testimony that have confirmed available alternatives for transporting the products currently flowing through Line 5.

 Because the proposed tunnel will have significant–and potentially catastrophic–impacts on Michigan’s public trust waters and natural resources, and because these impacts can be avoided through available alternatives, EGLE must deny the permit under Michigan’s controlling environmental laws and regulations.